Queatz/NetBlend/README.md

 	* No quirks or incompatibilities.
 Zip.
 None.
 It simply works as expected.
 	* An extremely simple and easy to use programming interface throughout.
 	* What you export is what you get to play with in your game.
 If you took the time to create it in your 3D editor, you probably want to be able to use it in your game.
+	* It is not only a conversion format; it is perfectly viable to use and edit all objects directly without ever taking them out of the NetBlend.
 * **Minimal & Compact**
 	* NetBlends consist of a sorted header and a data blob of all objects snugly packed together as bytes.
 	* No excess data is stored, only what, optionally you consider, is vital.